-- 1. Select Analysis > More Reports > Unused Items. - The Unused Items window pane opens, which lets you view various unused elements in the project (such as bookmarks, condition tags, content files, CSH IDs, images, variables, styles, file tags, meta tags, and topics not linked). - 2.
-Click the drop-down field at the top of the window pane and select Unused Content Files.
+The Unused Items window pane opens, which lets you view various unused elements in the project (such as bookmarks, condition tags, content files, CSH IDs, images, variables, styles, file tags, meta tags, and topics not linked).

+- 2. Click the drop-down field at the top of the window pane and select Unused Content Files.
 The unused content files in the project are listed. - 3.
-To see more of the information in the window pane, drag the divider bar to make the pane wider. - Condition Tag Displays the conditions applied to the unused content files. - File Displays the name of the content file not being used. - Folder Displays the folder where the file is found. - 4.
-If a certain number of items have been found, page navigation buttons in the local toolbar may be enabled.
+To see more of the information in the window pane, drag the divider bar to make the pane wider. - Condition Tag Displays the conditions applied to the unused content files. - File Displays the name of the content file not being used. - Folder Displays the folder where the file is found. - If a certain number of items have been found, page navigation buttons in the local toolbar may be enabled.
 You can use these buttons to go to additional pages to display more items.
 You can also click View All in the local toolbar to see all results on a single page.
 Keep in mind that the more items you have in the project, the longer it will take to load this view. - 5.
-If you want to remove any unused content files from Flare, as well as from the project being analyzed, select the content file in the list and click in the local toolbar.
+If you want to remove any unused content files from Flare Desktop, as well as from the project being analyzed, select the content file in the list and click in the local toolbar.

 - 6. (Optional) You can add condition tags to the unused content files.
 To add condition tags, do the following. - a.
 Select Unused Content Files from the drop-down menu in the Unused Items window pane. - b.
 Do one of the following. - Right-click the content file and from the context menu, select Properties. - Right-click the content file and press CTRL+SHIFT+P on the keyboard.
 The Properties dialog opens. - c.
 In the Properties dialog, click the Conditional Text tab. - d.
-Select condition tags, then click OK. - NOTE You can open any file in the list to view or modify it in an editor.
-You can either double-click on the specific row, or right-click on the row and select Open.
+Select condition tags, then click OK.